open-pioneer/trails-openlayers-base-packages/src/packages/result-list/README.md

 ### Resetting component state

-As described under "Usage", the result list will usually attempt to preserve its existing state (selection, sort order, etc.) if its properties (data, columns, etc.) change.
+As described in "Usage", the result list preserves its existing state (selection, sort order, etc.) if its properties (data, columns, etc.) change.

-This may not be what you want if you're filling the result list with new, completely unrelated data.
-To force the result list to throw away its existing state, simply use React's `key` prop and assign it a new value, for example:
+To force the result list to throw away its existing state, use React's `key` property and assign it a new value, for example:

 ```jsx
 <ResultList